lkerr/groundfish-MSE/documentation/econ_module.md

 ### To do and known bugs
 * **zero_out_closed_asc:** currently only closes a target when it's ACL is reached.
 It should close all fisheries that would be caught with it.
 For example, if GB Cod quotas are hit, then *all* multispecies GB fishing stops.
 It also must adjust the landings and (probably catch) multipliers -- if a vessel targets skates after the GB Cod quota is hit, it should not land any GB cod.
 Whether it can catch GB cod is TBD.

-* **test_econ_module.R :**
+* **working_econ_module.R :**
-  * Needs to be cleaned up: Pieces of this will be put into fragments that are called by "runSetup.R" (perhaps with an if cut-out for EconomicModel) because they only need to be run once.
-Other parts should be converted into a function or many functions.
-This is the first priority.
+  * Needs to be cleaned up.
+I'm using over 6GB of RAM in a single simulation, so that's probably too much.
+Doesn't look like I have a leak, just using lots of memory.
+  * Needs to be sped up.  data.table instead of tidyverse?
+Currently takes over 16 minutes to run nyear=170 (so 20 years)
   * Does not yet incorporate catch/landings multipliers.
 So that's a big problem.
 Will need to add the multiplier data, code to integrate, test, and adjust.
+  * Doesn't read/use IJ1 trawl survey index(biomass index computed on Jan 1).

 ### Notes
 * Here is a note
+* packages are gmm, mvtnorm, tmvtnorm, expm, msm, Matrix, TMB, forcats, readr, tidyverse, dplyr

 [Return to Wiki Home](https://github.com/thefaylab/groundfish-MSE/wiki)